StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/health.md

 We can merge the **Child Component** with the unhealthy AWS Lambda component by adding the identifier into the manual instrumentation for the **Child Component**.

-This produces the following result:
+This produces the following result - all of the properties, health, and relations of the **Child Component** are now inherited by the component **`otel-example-custom-instrumentation-dev-force-error**:

 ![OTEL Component Merged With Pre-Existing Critical Component](../../../../.gitbook/assets/v50_otel_traces_merge_with_critical_complete.png)